 1991

-The production was expanded by an area of 1,000 m² over three storeys.
-In addition, new social spaces for the workers were created as part of the expansion.
+The production area was expanded by 1,000 m² over three storeys.
+In addition, new employee facilities were established as part of the expansion.

 1993